 Option Description System Information Provides information about the system such as the system model name, BIOS version, and Service Tag.
-Memory Settings s Provides information and options related to the installed memory.
-Processor Settings SATA Settings Provides options to enable or disable the integrated SATA controller and ports.
+Memory Settings Provides information and options related to the installed memory.
+Processor Settings Provides information and options related to the processor such as speed and cache size.
+SATA Settings Provides options to enable or disable the integrated SATA controller and ports.
 NVMe Settings Provides options to change the NVMe settings.
 If the system contains the NVMe drives that you want to configure in a RAID array, you must set both this field and the Embedded SATA field on the SATA Settings menu to RAID mode.
 You might also need to change the Boot Mode setting to UEFI .
 Otherwise, you should set this field to Non-RAID mode.

-Option Description Boot Settings Provides options to specify the Boot mode (BIOS or UEFI).
+Boot Settings Provides options to specify the Boot mode (BIOS or UEFI).
 Enables you to modify UEFI and BIOS boot settings.

-Network Settings Provides options to manage the UEFI network settings and boot protocols.
+Option Description Network Settings s Provides options to manage the UEFI network settings and boot protocols.
 Legacy network settings are managed from the Device Settings menu.
 Integrated Devices Provides options to manage integrated device controllers and ports, specifies related features and options.
 Serial Communication Provides options to manage the serial ports, their related features and options.
 System Profile Settings Provides options to change the processor power management settings, and memory frequency.
 System Security Provides options to configure the system security settings, such as system password, setup password, Trusted Platform Module (TPM) security, and UEFI secure boot.
 It also manages the power button on the system.
 Redundant OS Control Sets the redundant OS information for redundant OS control.
 Miscellaneous Settings Provides options to change the system date and time.